isabelandreatta1/Info-Science/Journal 5.md

 **What questions do I have**

+Below I have put the table and responses to task 3:

 | Case Number  | Number of people moving |Population size | Number of iterations until all infected |
 | ------------- | ------------- | ------------- | -------------  |
 | 1  | 1 |  25 | 120 |